naeunoh/naeunoh.github.io/_posts/2022-08-10-event-segmentation.md

 [This video](https://youtu.be/KvwzjRtbJ6U) by Dr. Linda Geerligs, PhD will discuss event segmentation using GSBS.

-I’ve summarized the content of the video here.
+I’ve summarized the content of the videos here.

 #### **Event Segmentation - HMM**